- Total units 24 Units

 ASIA2108 Popular Cultures in Indonesia

-ASIA2517 Indonesia: Language, Media and Arts in Social Change
+ASIA2517 Indonesia: Culture, Media and Everyday Life

 ASIA2156 Indonesia: Politics, Society and Development